azurecitadel/azurecitadel.github.io/prereqs/contributing/markdown.md

 You can also link to header sections within a lab as anchor ids are generated for you.
 Example links to sections of this page are `[images](#images)` or `[inline code](/contributing/markdown#inline-code)`.
 The text after the # must be the exact header text in lowercase, any punctuation will be dropped, and multiple words should be hyphenated such as the inline code example.

+> Please remove the localisation for links to the Azure Docs area.
+For example, do not use `[Linux VMs](https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/)`, instead use `[Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/)`.
+We get traffic from around the world, so removing `en-us` or `en-gb` will redirect to the localisation page for that user if localisation is available.
+Don't forget to test any manually edited links before committing!

 ## Images

 Images use the following format.